Making sense of the world through paint and prose

 -

-Allotrope began with a collision; not on canvas, but inside me.
+Allotrope began with a collision.

 It asks instead: